FormulaMonks/contest/README.markdown

 -----------

 Write declarative tests with nested contexts without performance penalties.
-Contest is less than 40 lines and gets the job done.
+Contest is less than 100 lines of code and gets the job done.

 Usage
 -----